bcgov/bcbb-gitops-docs/docs/01-bcgov-platform.md

 ![SSO Screen](assets/images/bcgov_sso.png)

-Select "Azure AD OIDC" and authenticate with your first.last@gov.bc.ca email address and using Microsoft Authenticator.
+Select "IDIR MFA" and authenticate with your first.last@gov.bc.ca email address and using Microsoft Authenticator, if prompted.

 Once you are logged into the OpenShift console you can select "Copy login command" under your profile name.